balancer/docs/docs/concepts/pools/managed.md

 ```

 ## Liquidity Provider Allowlists
-Managed Pool `owner`s have to ability to set a list of addresses that are allowed to join the pool.
-This feature empowers an `owner` to limit pool access exclusively to these predetermined addresses, which can be instrumental in setting up a private pool or restricting access during a security vulnerability.
-The Allowlist can be easily adjusted with addresses added or removed as needed and its implementation can be toggled on or off at will.
-It's important to note that while this feature provides control over entry into the pool, it does not restrict exits, thereby safeguarding liquidity providers from potential lock-ins.
+Managed Pool `owner`s can restrict liquidity providers access on a Managed Pool.
+This feature empowers an `owner` to limit liquidity providers to specific addresses, which can be useful in setting up a private pool.
+The `owner` can adjust the allowlist by adding or removing addresses as needed, and can also toggle its active status.
+It's important to note that while this feature provides control over joining the pool, it does not restrict exiting, to ensure that liquidity providers can always exit the pool.

 ### Examples
 [ManagedPoolSetting.sol](https://github.com/balancer/balancer-v2-monorepo/blob/master/pkg/pool-weighted/contracts/managed/ManagedPoolSettings.sol) provides the necessary logic for viewing and managing the LP `_allowedAddresses`.
-Below are examples of how an `owner` can set and view the Liquidity Provider Allowlist in a Managed Pool.
+Below are examples of how to set and view the Liquidity Provider Allowlist in a Managed Pool.

 ```solidity
 // Mock address used for examples